JD-Hwang/ImagingGenetics/readme.md

 Imaging genetics code & data

-This is my private repository with my own pipeline.
+This is JD's repository with my own pipeline.